 “This had been kind of a niche topic in quantum optics,” says Steinberg.
 “But I think as the technology evolves, and as we're building these larger scale agglomerations of qubits and trying to learn how to characterize and control each of them, this has renewed practical importance.”

 Article by Jon Farrow (CIFAR)

-See the story from the University of Toronto Arts and Science News here:
+Story from the University of Toronto Arts and Science News: